Introduction

 - The most requested and visited topics within the permanent exhibition of the museum.

-- The path inside the museum of each single ticket.
+- The path inside the museum of every single ticket.